elotroalex/record/_chapters/01-nebula.md

 Regardless of the placement of the pagination, if `P2` was written after `P3`, (still a possibility) this means that it was not written with a clear sense of where it belonged, even after the overall structure was becoming clear to Césaire.
 It would also entail that Césaire started using `atemoya` to compose `P3`, then switched to `P2` to compose this strange section without a home, to return to `atemoya` for `P4` and `P5`, leaving pink paper behind.
 This seems unlikely.
 Putting aside the lingering suspicion that Suzanne was at the typewriter, if Aimée was indeed using different paper types to divide possible segments/acts, why does Act 2 and 3 use mostly the same paper?
 The more reasonable conclusion is that the pages of `P2` were written before the composition of Act 2 and Act 3, and therefore before `P3`, `P4` and `P5`.

 Thus far, while arguing for the position of `P2` in the sequence, we managed to place `P3`, `P4` and `P5` as well.
-As we approach `P6`—when Césaire unites all acts under one sequential numeration for the first time—we should note that all three acts follow a different genetic pattern (figure p).
+As we approach `P6`—when Césaire unites all acts under one sequential numeration for the first time—we should note that all three acts follow a different genetic pattern ([figure p](#figure-p)).
 Act 1 and Act 3 are different from each other in that the first joined two blocks of text sequentially, like cutting a deck of cards, while the last intercalated text in the crevices of an earlier structure, like shuffling it.
 Act 2 evidences a much more complex genetic process.
 While Act 1 and Act 3 attain their stability soon enough, after `P6` the middle act continued to be reworked, prompting changes in what was clearly meant to be a final sequence.
 Notwithstanding, by the time we arrive at `P6`, the text has clearly achieved a structural landmark.

 Although the changes to Act 2 could be considered minor in relation to the whole text, they are substantial relative to Act 2 itself.
-As you can see from *figure p*, the changes after `P6` comprise about 1/4^th^ of the final text of Act 2.
+As you can see from *[figure p](#figure-p)*, the changes after `P6` comprise about 1/4<sup>th</sup> of the final text of Act 2.
 Several of these changes are also attempts at reframing the act.
 Starting with `P6.68`, and following with `P8.41-41’’’` we see an effort to change the way the act begins and ends.

 Determining which came first, `P7` or `P8`, has not proved to be an easy task.
 Each of the segments was revised with a different (and rare) writing instrument, `P7` with red pencil, and `P8` with a dark pen.
 However, they both use the same kind of paper that comes into play after `P6`, `durian`.
 Moreover, while both have blocks of pages that relocate before the final organization, the transpositions of the former take place in the middle of the text, while the transpositions of the latter take place around the frame, making it difficult for us to determine their relative order of composition.

-One clue about both of these segments is that they include characters not present in the rest of the drama, and relatively independent scenes, making them uniquely portable.
-Both `P7` and `P8`, then, may have been written without a clear resting place in mind, except for `P8.41` which has the words "Acte III" written at the top. `P8.41` is now, of course, the first page of Act 2.
+Complicating us further, the `P8.41'-41'''` includes characters not present in the rest of the drama (Les bonnes gens, Déterreurs des pierres, ), and `P8.41` and `P7.47` are all too common poetic exchanges between the Reciters and Toussaint, making both sets uniquely portable.
+All of these, may have been written without a clear resting place in mind, except for `P8.41` which has the words "*Acte III*" typed at the top. `P8.41` is now, of course, the first page of Act 2.
+The exeption to this mobility are both `P7.48` and `P7.56-57`, which fall under the episode of "*des parlementaires*."
 In the end we don't need to decide either way, and may even be justified in considering `P7` and `P8` as one single stage of composition at a moment when Césaire was ambivalent about framing the acts, and the middle thrust of Act 2.

 Finally, the `Page` pagination adopts most of the numbering of `P6`, with some from `P7` and `P8`.
 The process continuously shifts the overall numeration down to accommodate all extra pages added after `P6`, right up until the last moment, when the transposition of `P8.41-41’’’` to the end of Act 2 tilts the sequence up a bit.
-The final sequence in `Page` is how the witness is ordered in a folder at the Fonds Claire et Yvan Goll near the German border.
+The final sequence in `Page` is how the witness is ordered in a folder at the Fonds Claire et Yvan Goll near the German border today.

+...

+Hi Pierre-Marc, I'll buy you a whiskey with your own money next time we run into each other.
+If you're still not convinced you should part with your money, please continue to the next chapter.

 ---

 ## Footnotes

-[^b1]: Hi Pierre-Marc, I'll buy you a whiskey with your own money next time we run into each other.

 [^b2]: I have not been able to establish the identity of the typist, despite inquiries to more senior scholars who knew the poet, or analysis of the typos.
 After [Bruce Holsinger](https://twitter.com/bruceholsinger) trended the hashtag [#thanksfortyping](http://www.npr.org/2017/03/30/521931310/-thanksfortyping-spotlights-unnamed-women-in-literary-acknowledgements) on Twitter, though, the lingering suspicion that Suzanne Césaire is our mysterious typist has recently flared up.
 I put $5 on it.